porocox/Gestura-Home-Users-GUI-/README.md

 ## Screenshots

-> All this screenshots are presentatio purpose only
+> All this screenshots are presentation purpose only

 ### Home Screen
 ![Home Screen](https://porocox.vercel.app/static/hero1.png)